bhandarijyoti12/Similar_image_Prediction_Using_CNN/README.md

 # Similar_image_Prediction_Using_CNN
 This is a discord chatbot that predicts images similar to the input images
 #How to run the chatbot
-o create a Discord chatbot using Python, you will need to do the following:
+* create a Discord chatbot using Python, you will need to do the following:

-Install the discord.py library: pip install discord.py
+* Install the discord.py library: pip install discord.py

 * Create a new Discord account for the bot if you don't already have one.